 Income portfolios have a primary goal of providing a regular income.
 Any income received is often paid into your nominated bank account.
 The amount varies depending on the dividends received from the exchange traded funds (ETFs) in your portfolio.

 InvestEngine’s DIY option lets you choose which ETFs you want to be invested in.
-You can choose between 150 funds, including ESG and thematic choices.
-Once you’ve chosen which ones you want to invest in, you can choose how they’re weighted.
-This means that you don’t have to be invested equally in each fund.
+There’s more than 530 available on the platform, including ESG options.
+Once you’ve chosen which ones you want to invest in, you can choose how they’re weighted, so you don’t have to be invested equally in each fund.

 Once you’ve created your portfolio, you simply need to make your first deposit.
-InvestEngine has “one click rebalancing, which means that as the markets rise and fall, your portfolio stays consistently balanced to the weights you have chosen.
+InvestEngine has “one click rebalancing”, which means that as the markets rise and fall, your portfolio stays consistently balanced to the weights you have chosen.
 You also don’t need to set up ETF trades — you can buy and sell based on your portfolio weights, so all future top ups can be automatically organised.

 There are no fees for InvestEngine’s DIY portfolios.

 Its managed portfolios have a (relatively) simple fee structure: